Gulf Oil Spill Update - Suggestions For Those Dealing with the GCCF

 Posted on behalf of Goldberg Finnegan, LLC on Jul 25, 2011 in Oil Spill

 Our Law Firm continues to represent individuals, small businesses, fishermen and oystermen with losses as a result of the Gulf Oil Spill.
 We represent claimants before the Gulf Coast Claims Facility and also in Court Proceedings in the Eastern District of Louisiana.
-Today an important filing was made - Doc 3423 Supplemental Memorandum filed by Plaintiff in Support of 912 MOTION Supervise Ex Parte Communications with Putative Class (2).pdf.
+Today an important filing was made.

 In this filing efforts are made to bring to the attention of Judge Barbier the unfairness of how BP has handled the Interim Payment Process.
 In a nutshell, the brief establishes that the GCCF and BP have violated the Oil Pollution Act by failing to implement a fair Interim Claim Process.
 It is well supported by statistics, affidavits and news accounts.
 The brief alleges that BP's failure to make timely Interim Payment Claims as required by OPA essentially forces claimants to take lowball quick-pay settlement offers ($5,000 for individuals and/or $25,000.00 for businesses).
 A couple of statistics are noteworthy: